 HAZARDOUS FUELS REDUCTION

 - Hazardous fuel is any kind of living or dead vegetation that is flammable.
-To meet desirable management goals, managers can modify the structure, distribution and vegetation type on a landscape.
-Prescribed fire, mechanical treatments and the careful use of natural fire are tools to help land managers meet the goals, objectives and desired conditions for the agency or tribe’s Hazardous Fuel Reduction (HFR) Management Program.
+To meet desirable management goals, managers can modify the structure, distribution, and vegetation type on a landscape.
+Prescribed fire, mechanical treatments, and the careful use of natural fire are tools to help land managers meet the goals, objectives, and desired conditions for the agency or tribe’s Hazardous Fuel Reduction (HFR) Management Program.

 - Fuels management activities take place either in the Wildland Urban Interface (WUI), or outside of it.
 The WUI is essentially where wildland fuels begin to interface with urbanized areas.
 Most emphasis is now on managing activities in the WUI.
 These activities are of primary focus because reducing hazardous fuels around the urban interface increases public and firefighter safety, and reduces the risk of unwanted wildfire to communities.
-Mitigating the risk of hazardous fuels around important infrastructure like radio towers, transportation networks, municipal watersheds and utilities is another reason fuels management is important.
+Mitigating the risk of hazardous fuels around important infrastructure like radio towers, transportation networks, municipal watersheds, and utilities is another reason fuels management is important.
 In Indian Country, hazardous fuel reduction projects also strengthen rural economic sustainability and increase opportunities for economic diversification.

-- While there is an emphasis of treating fuels near the WUI, most hazardous fuel projects take place outside of the WUI.
+- While there is an emphasis on treating fuels near the WUI, most hazardous fuel projects take place outside of the WUI.
 Restoring and maintaining healthy fire-adapted ecosystems keeps natural systems balanced and also reduces the risks to cultural and historic places.
-Deserts, grasslands, tundra, scrublands, forestlands, estuaries and riparian zones are all ecosystems where fire naturally occurs.
+Deserts, grasslands, tundra, scrublands, forestlands, estuaries, and riparian zones are all ecosystems where fire naturally occurs.
 Natural Resource Management in Indian Country has historically been associated with in the wildlands

 PRESCRIBED FIRE TREATMENTS

 - The natural role of fire is an essential part of the ecological process.
-Using fire as a tool to achieve resource management objectives may be the only effective tool natural resource managers have to restore the natural balance of the wildland on a large-scale.
+Using fire as a tool to achieve resource management objectives may be the only effective tool natural resource managers have to restore the natural balance of the wildland on a large scale.

-- Mechanical treatments are most often used in areas where fire has been excluded from for long periods of time, or around communities where prescribed fire or smoke management may have unintended consequences.
+- Mechanical treatments are most often used in areas where fire has been excluded for long periods of time, or around communities where prescribed fire or smoke management may have unintended consequences.
 A mechanical treatment can include thinning, regeneration cuts, pruning, mastication, chipping.
 Products from these activities often produce biomass.